sebastianbrzustowicz/Collision-detection-AI/README.md

 # Collision detection AI

 Repository for training a machine learning model for collision detection via an accelerometer sensor with the help of TensorFlow.
+The current model is kinda overfitted due to lack of diverse datasets.
+So it would be better for you to train model on your own collected data from sensor.
+The data should reflect the real conditions where your sensor is used.
+For example mobile robots, manipulator robots or flying vehicles datasets may vary.
+The point of this training script is to generate relevant model.

-## Install
+## Commands

 Prepare your environment: